arcus-azure/arcus.webapi/docs/features/shared-access-key.md

 layout: default
 ---

-The `Arcus.WebApi.Security` package provides a mechanism that uses shared access keys to authenticate users.
+The `Arcus.WebApi.Security` package provides a mechanism that uses shared access keys to grant access to a web application.
 This authentication process consists of two parts:

-1. Looks for the configured HTTP request header that contains the shared access key
+1. Find the configured HTTP request header that contains the shared access key
 2. Shared access key matches the value with the secret stored, determined via configured secret provider

 The package allows two ways to configure this type of authentication mechanmism in an <span>ASP.NET</span> application: